promogekko/python2-aws/README.md

 The solution contains the usage of docker-compose and AWS S3 using python boto3 package

-A Flask login app is added for testing the 10k connectivity issues.
+In the same time, this Docker containers plateform is used for testing the 10k connectivity issues of Flask-Login simple app as an example.